jakobzhao/geog328/labs/lab01/readme.md

 **Chrome:** is a freeware web browser developed by Google.
 It was first released on September 2, 2008 for Microsoft Windows, and was later ported to Linux, macOS, iOS and Android.
 Google Chrome is also the main component of Chrome OS, where it serves as a platform for running web apps. **Click [here](install-chrome.md) to see a demo on how to install Google Chrome**;

 **Git:** is a version control system (VCS) for tracking changes in computer files and coordinating work on those files among multiple people ([Click here to download](https://git-scm.com/downloads)).
 It is primarily used for source-code management in software development, but it can be used to keep track of changes in any set of files.
-Git was created by **Linus Torvalds** in 2005 for development of the Linux kernel, with other kernel developers contributing to its initial development.
-Its current maintainer since 2005 is Junio Hamano. **Click [here](install-git.md) to see how to install git**.
+Git was created by **Linus Torvalds** in 2005 for development of the Linux kernel, with other kernel developers contributing to its initial development. **Click [here](install-git.md) to see how to install git**.

 If **Git** is successfully installed, type `git` in command prompt (if you are a Windows user) or terminal (if you are a Mac or Linux user), the following screen will be shown up.
 Using `git`, you can synchronize the course materials and also publish your own GitHub repository.
 We will talk about that later in this lab.